-STOCKTON UNIVERSITY BOARD OF TRUSTEES MEETING

-OPEN PUBLIC MINUTES December 9, 2020
+STOCKTON UNIVERSITY BOARD OF TRUSTEES MEETING OPEN PUBLIC MINUTES December 9, 2020

+Trustees Mr. Baymand P. Ciasana, CDA.
+Chair

-Trustees Mr. Raymond R. Ciccone, CPA, Chair
+Present via Mr. Raymond R. Ciccone, CPA, Chair

-Present via Mr. Andy Dolce, Vice Chair
+Zoom Mr. Andy Dolce, Vice Chair

-Zoom Dr. Nancy Davis
+20011 Dr. Nancy Davis

 Ms. Mady Deininger

 Mr. Stanley M. Ellis

 Mr. Leo B. Schoffer, Esq.

 Ms. Meg Worthington

 Mr. Tyler Rodriguez, Student Trustee

 Dr. Harvey Kesselman, President and Ex Officio

+Ma Nalida Valantin Comptany

-Ms. Nelida Valentin, Secretary
+Abaant Ms. Nelida Valentin, Secretary

 Absent Mr. Jaiden Chavis, Student Trustee Alternate

-Call to Order Chair Ciccone called the meeting to order at 12:19 p.m. on Wednesday, December 9, 2020, via Zoom.
-On December 2, 2020, a special notice of this meeting announcing the change of location, as required by the Open Public Meeting Act,
+Call to Order Chair Ciccone called the meeting to order at 12:19 p.m. on Wednesday, December

+9, 2020, via Zoom.
+On December 2, 2020, a special notice of this meeting

+announcing the change of location, as required by the Open Public Meeting Act,

-was (a) posted on the University's Website; (b) forwarded to the Bursar's Office at the University, the editors of the Press of Atlantic City, the Daily Journal ; and (c) filed with the Secretary of the State of New Jersey, the Galloway Township Clerk's Office, and the Atlantic County Clerk's Office.
+was (a) posted on the University's Website; (b) forwarded to the Bursar's Office at

+the University, the editors of the Press of Atlantic City, the Daily Journal; and (c) filed

+with the Secretary of the State of New Jersey, the Galloway Township Clerk's Office,

+and the Atlantic County Clerk's Office.

-Approval of Open Public Regular Meeting Minutes of December 9, 2020 Upon a motion duly made by Trustee Davis and seconded by Trustee Ellis, the Board voted to adopt the minutes of the September 23, 2020 Open Public Meeting.
+Approval of Upon a motion duly made by Trustee Davis and seconded by Trustee Ellis, the

+Open Public Board voted to adopt the minutes of the September 23, 2020 Open Public

+Regular Meeting.

+Meeting

+Minutes of

+December 9,

+2020

-Resolution to Meet in Closed Session Upon a motion duly made by Trustee Worthington and seconded by Trustee Valentin the Board voted to meet in closed session at 12:43 p.m.
+Resolution Upon a motion duly made by Trustee Worthington and seconded by Trustee

+to Meet in Valentin the Board voted to meet in closed session at 12:43 p.m.

+Closed

+Session

+Baaanyara Chair Ciacana reconvened the Onen Dublic recetion at 4:00 a recuis 7 and

+Reconvene Chair Ciccone reconvened the Open Public meeting at 4:30 p.m. via Zoom

-Reconvene of Open Public Meeting Chair Ciccone reconvened the Open Public meeting at 4:30 p.m. via Zoom webinar.
+of Open Chair Ciccone reconvened the Open Public meeting at 4:30 p.m. via Zoom webinar.

+of Open Public · · · ·

+of Open Public Meeting webinar.

+of Open Public Meeting Chair's webinar.
+Trustee Ciccone informed the audience that Stockton University had a low number

-Chair's Remarks Trustee Ciccone informed the audience that Stockton University had a low number of instances of the coronavirus and acknowledged the leadership provided by President Kesselman.
+of Open Public Meeting webinar.
+Trustee Ciccone informed the audience that Stockton University had a low number of instances of the coronavirus and acknowledged the leadership provided by

+of Open Public Meeting Chair's webinar.
+Trustee Ciccone informed the audience that Stockton University had a low number